habara-k/cfr-rs/README.md

 - player1 can achieve score `-0.055643...`
 - player2 can achieve score `-0.055206...`

-no matter what strategy the other player uses, in 75.711[sec], with 3.2 GHz CPU and 8GB RAM.
+no matter what strategy the other player uses, in `1,000,000` steps, `75.711` sec, with 3.2 GHz CPU and 8GB RAM.

 ## Licence